 - Tent: MSR, Big Agnes, and Mountain Hardwear make excellent tents.
 Our Marmot backpacking tent is amazing.

 - Sleeping pad: The simple Therm-a-rest Basecamp Mattress lasts years.
 None have lasted as long as this one.
-It’s going on 6 years!
+It’s going on for six years!

 - Hammock: ENO Hammock is our favorite travel-friendly hammock

 - Mummy liner: Good for the cool evenings (or a light blanket)